rubenRP/rubenr.dev/content/blog/pinia-vuex/index.en.md

 </div>

-## ¿Qué es Pinia?
+## What is Pinia?

-**[Pinia](https://pinia.vuejs.org/)** es una librería de JavaScript para el manejo de estados bajo un _store_.
-Permite compartir un estado a través de múltiples páginas y componentes.
-Esta librería surgió en 2019 a raíz de los primeros experimentos de Composition API realizados para Vue 3 y fue concebida pensando en ella, aunque también da soporte a Vue 2 y Vue 3 con _Options API._ Como características principales destaca la **gestión de tipos**, soporte para _Devtools_ y su ligereza.
+**[Pinia](https://pinia.vuejs.org/)** is a JavaScript library for state management under a _store_.
+It allows sharing a state across multiple pages and components.
+This library emerged in 2019 as a result of the first Composition API experiments done for Vue 3 and was conceived with it in mind, although it also supports Vue 2 and Vue 3 with _Options API._ As main features it highlights the **type management**, support for _Devtools_ and its lightweight.

 ## Vuex vs Pinia

-Al pensar en Vue y la gestión de estado es un ejercicio automático pensar en Vuex en lugar de Pinia; primero porque es una librería relatívamente nueva y segundo porque Vuex es una librería fuertemente establecida en la comunidad.
-Por esta razón utilizaremos la comparación con Vuex para establecer las diferencias y ventajas con Pinia.
+When thinking about Vue and state management it is an automatic exercise to think of Vuex instead of Pinia; first because it is a relatively new library and second because Vuex is a strongly established library in the community.
+For this reason we will use the comparison with Vuex to establish the differences and advantages with Pinia.

-### Diseño modular
+### Diseño by design

-El enfoque que hace Pinia es ligeramente diferente al de Vuex, ya que Pinia **genera un Store por módulo**, que puede ser importado o no en los componentes que convenga.
-Por una parte, simplifica el desarrollo, puesto que sólo es necesario operar con los métodos del Store (o módulo) en cada ocasión, en lugar de con el Store “_completo_” de Vuex.
-Esto facilita a su vez el _code splitting_ y cargar sólo lo necesario en cada componente.
-Sí, Pinia permite _code splitting_ en Webpack.
+Pinia's approach is slightly different from Vuex, since Pinia **generates a Store per module**, which can be imported or not in the components as needed.
+On the one hand, it simplifies development, since only the methods of the Store (or module) need to be operated on each time, rather than the "_complete_" Store of Vuex.
+This in turn makes it easier to _code splitting_ and load only what is needed in each component.
+Yes, Pinia allows _code splitting_ in Webpack. in Webpack.

 ### Eliminación de Mutaciones